thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 A security descriptor can include the following security information:

 - Security identifiers (SIDs) for the owner and primary group of an object.
-- A DACL that specifies the access rights allowed or denied to particular users or groups.
-- A SACL that specifies the types of access attempts that generate audit records for the object.
+- A System ACL (SACL) that specifies the types of access attempts that generate audit records for the object.
+- A Discretionary ACL (DACL) that specifies the access rights allowed or denied to particular users or groups.
 - A set of control bits that qualify the meaning of a security descriptor or its individual members.

 ![Security Descriptor](security-descriptor.png)

 ###### *If you don't know, now you know: [DACLs & ACEs](https://www.windowstechno.com/what-is-ntds-dit/)*

+Both System ACL and Discretionary ACL holds a collection of access control entries (ACEs) that correspond to individual audit or permission entries.

+Every permission granted in Active Directory is based on these ACE structures.

 How it works